jeevan-lal/Excel-Data-Filler-V4/docs/documentation/functions.md

 | Field Value              | true     | [Params](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView#parameters) |
 | Wait Until Element Found | false    |                                                                                              |

+## playSound

+If you use this function, then the tab in which the sound is playing will not pause.

 ## waitSeconds

 If you want to wait for some time, then you can wait by giving value in seconds through this function.